 DISCLAIMER: The following is of fictional work and should not be taken seriously or be accounted for actual facts in any way.
 It is not aimed to confuse or mislead anyone for that matter.
 It is not meant to offend or disrespect any of the artists mentioned in the work either.
 Its purpose only serves to entertain and share with other fans who also like those artists.
 Thank you for reading.

 Chun stepped past the black gate and made his way along the path with flowers oozing out on both sides.
 His hand contained a white envelope.
 He held it gingerly as he walked.
-Possibly afraid that it would blew away into the wind if he was not careful.
+Possibly afraid that it would blow away into the wind if he was not careful.
 Although the wind was playing nice today and only shown its presence by the swaying of gentle breezes from time to time.
 A light smile on his face, Chun ascended the steps and entered the main hall.
 The door was left ajar like always.
 He knew they were all in the den at the end of the hall.
 He walked slowly to the den.
 His mind anxious from his smile but his footsteps still maintained its placid pace.

 “Hey!”
 Kate called out upon seeing his presence.